Chattanooga, TN, fittingly nicknamed as the “Scenic City”

 Feeling a bit tired after traversing Chattanooga’s many natural wonders?
 We strongly suggest that you take a relaxing stroll through the bewitching Bluff View Art District.
 Perched on stone cliffs overlooking downtown Chattanooga and the Tennessee River, this district evokes a sophisticated character, thanks to its eye-catching public art works lush vines hugging buildings.
 As an added plus, the area has some quaint coffee shops and restaurants with outdoor seating and excellent views overlooking the river.

-18. Tour the world-class art institutions of Bluff View Art District
+18. World-class art institutions of Bluff View Art District

 For art connoisseurs, don’t forget to visit the three elaborate art institutions of Bluff View Art District – the Hunter Museum of American Art, The Houston Museum of Decorative Arts and The River gallery.